 This year, 2008, is another one in which Passover falls on a weekly Sabbath, making the count to Pentecost more complex.
 John Ritenbaugh, however, argues that the count need not be done differently in these particular years.
-All we need to do is to apply God's command consistently.
+All we need to do is to apply G. . .

 The late spring Feast of Pentecost shows the harvest of firstfruits, God's church.
 It is a continual reminder of our part in God's plan!

-In this sermon on the death, resurrection, and ascension of Christ, Richard Ritenbaugh, using three consecutive Psalms (22-24), affirms that Jesus Christ was the antitype, perfectly fulfilling the Old Testament types, slain as the Lamb of God on Passover, Nisan 14, resurrected with the cutting of the wavesheaf at the conclusion of the Sabbath, and ascended to His Father at the time of the waving of the sheaf.
+Jesus perfectly fulfilled the Old Testament types, slain as the Passover Lamb, resurrected with the cutting of the wavesheaf, and ascended to His Father at the time of the waving of the sheaf.